- Select meaty slabs with good meat coverage over and between the bones.

 Light the cooker using the Standard Method.
 I filled a Weber chimney starter all the way to the top with Kingsford charcoal, got the coals good and hot, spread them in the charcoal chamber, and poured another heaping chimney of unlit Kingsford over the hot coals.

 When all the coals were lit, I placed two large chunks of dry cherry smoke wood on the fire and assembled the cooker.
 Since this would be about a 6 hour cook, I used the larger Brinkmann water pan so I wouldn’t have to refill the pan during cooking.
-(Those of you with WSMs made since 2009 already have larger water pans.)
+(Those of you with WSMs made since 2009 may also want to look into this alternative water pan.)
 Put the middle cooking section in place with the water pan already inside, then fill the pan with cool tap water from above.

 Put the lid on the cooker, set the lid vent to 100% open and close the three bottom vents completely.
 I waited about 30 minutes before putting the ribs into the cooker, which allowed the cooker temperature and the smoke coming out of the cooker to settle down a bit.
 You can place the meat in the cooker immediately, if you wish, especially if you’re loading the cooker with a lot of cold ribs straight from the refrigerator, as this will help drive the cooker temperature down.